rokf/vis-golang/README.md

 The second feature is `gofmt` integration.
 There's a `gofmt` command that replaces the current range with its formatted version.

+The third feature is `go test` integration.
+A `gotest` command has been added that runs the package tests in the package that the current active file is located in.
+In case of failure a no-name buffer with the report content will be opened.

 ## Installation

 First clone the repository into your config folder: